-160 These projects are included in the Select Large- Scale Projects Database in Appendix A. Creating indirect construction activity jobs is easier than creating operations jobs because construction jobs are based on construction expenditures, which are more controllable by the developer than the less predictable revenues to be generated by a project.
+&lt;sup>146 These projects are included in the Large- Scale Projects Database in Appendix A. Actually creating indirect construction activity jobs is easier than creating operations jobs because construction jobs are based on construction expenditures, which are easier for the developer to control than the less predictable revenues to be generated by a project.